Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

-\textbf{Latent thinking.} A growing body of work has recently focused on training small language models (SLMs) to perform reasoning within a latent space \cite{deng2023implicitchainthoughtreasoning, goyal2024thinkspeaktraininglanguage, deng2025from, hao2024traininglargelanguagemodels}.
-The central idea is to encode explicit rationales into latent representations, allowing the model to carry out implicit reasoning during forward computation and produce answers directly.
-For example, Deng et al. \cite{deng2025from} progressively eliminate reasoning traces during training so that rationales are absorbed into the latent space, whereas Hao et al. \cite{hao2024traininglargelanguagemodels} design a dedicated token, \textit{[thought]}, to trigger latent reasoning behavior.
-Despite these advances, such strategies sometimes yield lower accuracy than explicit reasoning approaches.
+Recent work has explored training LLMs to reason in latent space \cite{deng2023implicitchainthoughtreasoning, goyal2024thinkspeaktraininglanguage, deng2025from, hao2024traininglargelanguagemodels, su2025token, chen2026ImgCoT}.
+The core idea is to encode explicit rationales into latent representations, enabling implicit reasoning and direct answer generation.
+For instance, Deng et al. \cite{deng2025from} progressively remove reasoning traces during training, embedding rationales into the latent space, while Chen et al. \cite{chen2026ImgCoT} compress CoT into a compact visual latent space.
+However, these methods may achieve lower accuracy than explicit reasoning approaches in most cases.